Nadine2016/knative/deploy-job.md

 Before you begin, [create a job definition](#create-job-def-ui).

 1. From the Projects page, click on your desired project to open the Components page.
 2. From the Components page, click on the name of the job definition that you want to run your job.
-If you do not have any job definitions defined, [create a job definition](#create-job-def).
+If you do not have any job definitions that are defined, [create a job definition](#create-job-def).
 3. From your job definition page, click **Submit Job** to run a job based on the selected job definition configuration.
 4. From the Submit job page, review and optionally change configuration values such as array size, CPU, memory, number of job retries and job timeout. **Array size** specifies the number of instances or containers to run your job.
 5. Click **Submit job** to run your job.
 The system displays the status of the instances of your job.